BRYN MAWR COLLEGE, Growth & Structure of Cities

 6b.
 Period Presentations:

-After break, pairs of students will make presentations to the rest of the class about key trends for different periods.
+After break, trios of students will make presentations to the rest of the class about key trends for different periods.
 They will read appropriate period sections in 3-4 survey texts, and distill the main developments of this period in a presentation to the class in weekly sessions, beginning 18 March.

 Once you have decided on your key themes, plan to tell the

-are spatial.
+intend to do.
 Gather the materials (images and data) for a webpage

 with the images (fully identified) to be used by the class afterward